award28/changelogger/docs/README.md

 The `.changelogger.yml` configuration file allows you to customize what files are versioned and maintained by Changelogger.
-Let's say you have a `pyproject.toml` file which is versioned in addition to you `CHANGELOG.md` file.
+Let's say you have a `pyproject.toml` file which is versioned in addition to your `CHANGELOG.md` file.
 You would add the `.changelogger.yml` file to the root of your project, with the following configuration.

 ```yml